Xaobin/CI0402LoginRegister/README.md

 >migration de usuários em **add/database/migration**

 <h3>**Instalação:**</h3>
---Substituir a pasta app original pela app disponível --Replace the original app with the available folder --Realizar a migration
+1)Substituir a pasta app original pela app disponível - Replace the original app with the available folder 2)Realizar a migration - Make the Migration
---Make the Migration
---Mudar o ENV para .env e realizar as mudanças padrão do framework --Make the default changes in the .env
+3)Mudar o ENV para .env e realizar as mudanças padrão do framework - Make the default changes in the .env